greensopinion/flutter-vector-map-tiles/README.md

 flutter channel main && flutter upgrade
 ```

-Impeller must be enabled.
-Read on how to enable impeller [here](https://docs.flutter.dev/perf/impeller#availability).

-Flutter GPU must also be enabled via the Flutter GPU manifest setting.
+Enable Flutter GPU via the manifest setting.
 This can be done either via command line argument --enable-flutter-gpu or by adding the FLTEnableFlutterGPU key set to true on iOS / MacOS or io.flutter.embedding.android.EnableFlutterGPU metadata key to true on Android.
 This is already done in the example project for iOS and MacOS.

+Ensure that Impeller is enabled.
+Read on how to enable impeller [here](https://docs.flutter.dev/perf/impeller#availability).

+If you encounter errors while building the app, install [cmake](https://cmake.org/download/).

 ## Usage